open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 #### Trace producers

-As stated in the [completeness guarantee](#completeness-guarantee), traces will be possibly incomplete when the sampling probability is not a power of two for non-root spans.
-When complete traces are desired, users are recommended to configure non-root spans for sampling by a parent-based sampler or an exact power-of-two consistent probability sampler.
+As stated in the [completeness guarantee](#completeness-guarantee), traces will be possibly incomplete when configuring multiple consistent probability samplers in the same trace.
+One way to avoid producing incomplete traces is to use parent-based samplers except for root spans.

+There is a simple test for trace incompleteness, but it is a one-way test and does not detect when child spans are uncollected.
+One way to avoid producing incomplete traces is to avoid configuring non-power-of-two sampling probabilities for non-root spans, because completeness is not guaranteed for non-power-of-two sampling probabilities.

+Complete subtraces will be produced when the sequence of sampling probabilities from the root of a trace to its leaves is non-descending.
+To ensure complete sub-traces are produced, configure a child-span's sampler with probability greater than or equal to the parent span's sampling probability.

 #### Trace consumers

+Trace consumers are expected to apply the simple one-way test for incompleteness.
+When non-root spans are configured with independent sampling probabilities, traces may be complete in a way that cannot be detected.
+Because of the one-way test, consumers wanting to ensure complete traces are expected to know the minimum sampling probability across the system.

 Due to the `ConsistentProbabilityBased` Sampler requirement about setting `r` when it is unset for a non-root span, trace consumers are advised to check traces for r-value consistency.
 When a single trace contains more than a single distinct `r` value, it means the trace was not correctly sampled at the root for probability sampling.
 While the adjusted count of each span is correct in this scenario, it may be impossible to detect complete traces.

 ##### Recommendation: Recognize inconsistent r-values